Frugal Living Mini-Series Part 3

-Cheap living doesn’t mean not having fun.
+Thrifty living doesn’t mean not having fun.
 As I’ve said before there is a real difference between frugal and cheap.
 Frugal living can absolutely be fun living.

 Frugal people are experts at seeking out fun things to do that are free or cheap.
 They look out for free activity nights in their local area, free entry into unusual or smaller attractions.